MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02_Azure Health Bot.md

 1. [] While in the **Enabled User** list, scroll to find your user or use the **Search** bar.

-    > [NOTE] Note: If you are in an official training, search for your assigned user – IAD User [x]
+    > [!NOTE] Note: If you are in an official training, search for your assigned user – IAD User [x]

     ![Screenshot of searching for user in enabled user list](./IMAGES/Lab02/L2P33.png)